 Baths are the ultimate cure-all.
 Had a bad day?
 Didn’t sleep a wink last night?
 Just plain stressed?
 A hot soak is pretty much all you need to start feeling better immediately.
 In fact, I used to turn to a glass of wine after a rough day, but lately I find that taking a bath is even better for decompressing and turning my mood around quickly.
 Especially when I can kick things up a notch with an aromatherapy bath bomb.
 These bath bombs are the perfect mixture of relaxing essential oils, cleansing baking soda and muscle soothing Epsom salts to help you soak away the stress.

-All the bath bomb recipes I found called for citric acid to help create the fizzing action that makes bath bombs so much fun.
+Most of the bath bomb recipes I found called for citric acid to get the effervescent action that makes bath bombs so much fun.
 But since I couldn’t find it at any of the stores I went to, I was forced to improvise!
-Luckily, fizzy essential oil bath bombs can be made with some simple ingredients most of us already have lying around the kitchen, like lemon juice or cream of tartar.
-I chose cream of tartar for mine because I had some on hand, but don’t be afraid to experiment with lemon juice if that’s easiest for you.
+Luckily, fizzy essential oil bath bombs can be made with some simple ingredients most of us already have lying around the kitchen.

 Once you’ve selected your fizzing agent, all you need is some baking soda, salt, corn starch and essential oils and you’re in business.
 Here is a quick video we made showing you exactly how to make them: